Just an enthusiast

 Service compound where I would climb into the cockpits of old aircraft, including a Victor and a Lincoln that was there.

-also worked for Channel Airways, on Comets and Tridents.
+also worked for Channel Airways, on Comets, Tridents and 111's.

 he was at Channel, he also unertook some work for BEA who where testing their Tridents and I was lucky enough to be invited